Documenting Denver

 You could say we are like crazy scientists now embracing how to teach students the language of story and “film.”
 Along with the language of literacy.
 So they can have the foundation to communicate in both a large and small screen based world.

-Bio: Wade Gardner leads our education program and will teach our camps will.
-He is a longtime, young childhood art educator (He owned Artful Journey and taught art to ages 3-13 from 2008-2020).
-He is also an award-winning civil rights documentary filmmaker (Whose debut documentary feature Marvin Booker Was Murdered earned the prestigious Soul of Southern Film Award from Indie Memphis Film Festival in 2017).
-He is in post-production on his second civil rights film for DDS.
-Our new project investigates the tragic death of Micheal Brown Jr in 2014 and the Ferguson rebellion (Anticipated Release 2024).
+Bio: Wade Gardner leads our education program and teaches classes & camps.
+A longtime, young childhood art educator (He owned Artful Journey and taught art to ages 3-13 from 2008-2020).
+He is also an award-winning civil rights documentary filmmaker (Whose debut documentary feature Marvin Booker Was Murdered earned the Soul of Southern Film Award from Indie Memphis Film Festival in 2017).
+He just completed his second civil rights film for DDS.
+The project investigates the tragic death of Micheal Brown Jr in 2014 (Anticipated Release 2024).
 Wade has an undergrad in Film, Theatre and TV, graduating magna cum laude in 2005 and an MBA in 2011.
 Both from CU-Denver.
 He is thrilled to be returning to teaching and having a positive impact on students.